-Images should be pdf, or jpeg if using the site tools or tiff can be used with file transfer.
+Images should be JPEG, TIFF, or PDF if using the site tools or any suitable graphics can be used with file transfer.
 Images should ideally be in Adobe98 colour space with an embedded profile.
 Our machines print at a true 400DPI, higher than most photographic printers.
 This means a 10x8" print should ideally be 4000 x 3200 pixels in size.
 However, you do not need to size or crop your files before buying online, as you can crop them when ordering and we'll render your images correctly for printing.
 Obviously the same basic calculation applies to other image sizes.
-For further information please see our file submission guidelines, here.

 Smaller orders will normally be shipped by Royal Mail and larger orders may be shipped by courier.
 Your prints will be shipped in packaging that ensures you receive it in perfect condition.
 If for any reason your package is received damaged please inform the delivery driver.
 If you could, also please send us details of the damage, including a photograph if possible, and email the details to firstname.lastname@example.org.
 We will prioritise replacement print for any that has been damaged, although please bear in mind that there may be delays beyond our control in getting you replacements.
 You can be assured we will do our best to rectify the situation as quickly as possible.

-No, we can ship to most countries in the world, although local laws regarding import duties and taxes may vary.
+No, we can ship to Worldwide, although local laws regarding import duties and taxes may vary.
 If the country you would like your order shipped to is not listed please email us at email@example.com and we can normally get new countries added within 24 hours.